-i.
-The Executive is hereby awarded Performance Units with a value of \$ per unit at the payment date.
+(i) The Executive is hereby awarded Performance Units with a value of \$ per unit at the payment date.
 The Executive shall earn a percentage of the Performance Unit award upon achievement of a Performance Goal based on the Return on Invested Capital ("ROIC") as a percentage of the cost of capital during the period, through, ROIC is calculated by taking net income before after-tax cost of interest divided by total capital.
 The Performance Goal is calculated as follows:

+Average ROIC during , through

-ROIC as % of cost of capital = Average ROIC , t during hrough Year End Cost of Capital
+ROIC as % of cost of capital = ,

+Year End Cost of Capital